kwaledesign/scss-snippets/README.md

 # SASS and Compass Snippets for Vim's Snipmate Plugin

-scss-snippets is a Vim SnipMate plugin to enable auto-completion for SCSS and much of Compass
+scss-snippets is a Vim SnipMate plugin to enable auto-completion for SCSS and much of Compass.
+It also includes a revised version of [honza's]()
+  [css.snippets](https://github.com/honza/snipmate-snippets/blob/master/snippets/css.snippets) to facilitate granular control over snippet collisions and to closely integrate with Compass allowing for quicker updates as browsers drop the prefixed versions of CSS properties.

 ## Installation